 The Anglican Church of Saint-Thomas, built in 1907 and closed in 1949, was used for a few years by a theatre company, Les Compagnons de Saint-Laurent, till it was reverted to its religious vocation in 1953.
 The Fondation Jean-Pierre Perreault purchased the church in the mid-1990s and transformed it into a choreographic space.

 A few years later, the foundation just managed to avoid and the choreographic centre had to be closed in november 2004.
-It was only in January 2008 that Circuit-Est centre chorégraphique moved into the édifice Jean-Pierre-Perreault, which also houses the Jeanne-Renaud and Peter-Boneham studios, its administrative offices, and those of six of its members and of the Fondation Jean-Pierre Perreault.
+It was only in January 2008 that Circuit-Est centre chorégraphique moved into the édifice Jean-Pierre-Perreault, which also houses the Jeanne-Renaud and Peter-Boneham studios, its administrative offices, and those of eight of its members.

 Photo: Édifice Jean-Pierre-Perreault © Vanessa Forget